tonytino/todo_app/README.md

 # Basic To Do Application with RSpec Tests

-- This application is tested using RSpec
+*Currently under initial development*

-- Used scaffolding for purpose of quickly getting application up (specifically to do functionality)
+- This application functions as a simple to do list Rails app that is to be tested using RSpec